Ineltec-Tecnologias-Ltda/TestFingerM583F/README.md

 bool sendCommandReceiveResponse(Command command);

-/// @brief Sends Commands with extra data, and receives response from module
+/// @brief Sends Commands with variable extra data, and receives response from module
 // @see page Command set summary on pages 9 to 12 on users manual
 /// @param command  Fix commands with variable extra data bytes after header(like 5.21 Fingerprint feature data download)
 /// @param length number of extra bytes to send after